Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oklahoma State has combined with its opponents to put up more than 49 points in four of seven games this season.
+- Oklahoma State and its opponents have gone over the current 49-point total in four of seven games (57.1%) this season.

 - West Virginia's games have gone over 49 points in four of eight chances this season.

-- The two teams combine to average 59 points per game, 10.0 more than the over/under in this contest.
+- The combined points per game average of the two teams, 59, is 10 points more than Saturday's over/under.

-- The 40.9 combined points per game that these two squads have allowed this season are 8.1 fewer than the 49 over/under in this contest.
+- These two squads combine to surrender 40.9 points per game, 8.1 fewer than this contest's over/under.

-- Cowboys games this season feature an average total of 52.3 points, a number 3.3 points higher than Saturday's over/under.

 - The 53.1 PPG average total in Mountaineers games this season is 4.1 points more than this game's over/under.